-The Kid Sense team of paediatrics professionals has over 45 years combined clinical experience and over 40 years combined business experience.
-All clinical staff members are full-time, registered with their professional body, have Police Clearance and First Aid Certificates.
+The Kid Sense team of paediatrics professionals has over 50 years combined clinical experience and over 50 years combined business experience.
+All clinical staff members are full-time, are registered with their professional bodies and have Police Clearances and First Aid Certificates.

-Children need access to therapists that are not just suitably qualified but also very experienced.
+- Children need access to therapists that are not just suitably qualified but also well trained.

-As a mother of 2 with more than 17 years clinical experience as a paediatric Occupational Therapist, Joanna worked in the United States for 4 years before returning to Australia to establish Kid Sense Child Development in 1998.
+As a mother of 2 with more than 20 years clinical experience as a paediatric Occupational Therapist, Joanna worked in the United States for 4 years before returning to Australia to establish Kid Sense Child Development in 1998.
 Joanna founded Kid Sense with a simple vision: to help children to ‘be the best they can be’.
-Experience in medical, educational (school, kindergarten and child care) and private practice settings have served Joanna well in managing a clinical team as well as maintaining a full-time clinical caseload.
+Experience in medical, educational (child care, kindergarten and school) and private practice settings have served Joanna well in managing a clinical team as well as maintaining a full-time clinical caseload.
 Her particular interest is in exploring the blurred boundaries between where ‘therapy’ meets ‘education’ for children of all ages.
 It is Joanna’s greatest passion to see that children in (developmental) need receive the intervention they require to unlock their most positive future.

 Renée joined the Kid Sense team after completing a Masters of Occupational Therapy, which was driven by her interest in working with children and helping people achieve.
 Her keen interest in physical activity and health promotion in children has seen her complete a Bachelor of Applied Science Human Movement, and has driven her wide experience in teaching children physical skills including swimming, karate, tennis, soccer, surfing and mountain-bike riding.
 Renée has experience in working with a vast array of children and has a keen interest in the younger age group experiencing sensory processing difficulties and those with gross motor challenges.